bgpkit/monocle/README.md

 | 400644 | BGPKIT-LLC    | BGPKIT LLC       | US          |
 ```

-Use `--pretty` to output the table with pretty rounded corner
+Use `--pretty` to output the table with a pretty rounded corner

 ```text
 ➜  monocle whois 13335 bgpkit --pretty